mootools/mootools-more/Docs/Element/Element.Event.Pseudos.md

 Element.Event.Pseudos {#Pseudos}
 ================================

-Defines pseudo events like `:once` or `:throttle' as well as the `definePseudo` method to create your own.
+Defines pseudo events like `:once` or `:throttle` as well as the `definePseudo` method to create your own.

 ### Demo